What is a derivative?

 What steel or aluminum derivatives are subject to additional duties under Section 232?

 On February 10, 2025, the President issued Proclamation 10895 and 10896 on Adjusting Imports of Aluminum and Steel into the United States, under Section 232 of the Trade Expansion Act of 1962.
 These new proclamations target additional derivative articles that are further downstream than those covered in the original 2018 proclamation.
+On June 3, 2025, additional changes were made to further expand steel derivatives applicable to these tariffs.
+The Commerce Department published a notice on June 16, 90 FR 25208.

 How are the additional duties applied specific to these new derivatives?

-The duty is applied to the value of the aluminum or steel content of the derivative, in the case where the value of the aluminum or steel content is less than the total value of the imported article.
+The Section 232 duty is applied to the value of the aluminum or steel content of the derivative, in the case where the value of the aluminum or steel content is less than the total value of the imported article.

 This duty applies only to derivatives classified outside USTHS Chapters 73 and 76.
 If the content value is unknown or equal to the total value of the good, the Section 232 duty will be assessed on the full value.